Council Information

 • Submit an Annual Report of a project

-The activities of the YLS are governed by the Bylaws of the YLS.
-Most YLS activities consist of projects and programs that benefit young lawyers and fit within one of the Bylaws.
+The activities of the YLS are governed by the Bylaws of the Young Lawyers Section.
+Most Young Lawyers Section activities consist of projects and programs that benefit young lawyers and fit within one of the Bylaws.
 The projects and programs that arise from the Bylaws take place during a Bar year that commences on the 1st of October and ends on the last day of September.
-Projects must be approved by a majority of Executive Council members before being implemented.
+Projects must be approved by a majority of Council members before being implemented.